 In 1653-1654 another plantation took place.
 Land belonging to Irish Catholics was confiscated.
 Those who could prove they had not taken part in the rebellion of 1641 were given other (less fertile) land west of the Shannon.
 The confiscated lands were given to Englishmen.

 In 1660 Charles II became king of England and Scotland.
-At first it looked as if he would undo the Cromwellian confiscation of Irish land.
-However the king soon back-pedalled, fearing a backlash among his own people.
+At first, it looked as if he would undo the Cromwellian confiscation of Irish land.
+However, the king did not, fearing a backlash among his own people.

-Londonderry was one of the few places that stood by William.
+Derry was one of the few places that stood by William.
 In December 1688 Catholic troops attempted to enter but 13 apprentice boys shut the gates against them.
-In April 1689 James laid siege to Londonderry and his men laid a boom across the River Foyle to prevent supplies reaching it by water.
-However in July a ship called the Mountjoy broke the boom and relieved the town.
+In April 1689 James laid siege to Derry and his men laid a boom across the River Foyle to prevent supplies reaching it by water.
+However, in July a ship called the Mountjoy broke the boom and relieved the town.

 William's army landed in Ireland in August 1689 and on 1 July 1690 the two armies met at the battle of the Boyne near Drogheda.
 James was decisively defeated.
 William entered Dublin on 6 July 1690.
 The next year his army lay siege to Limerick.
 That town surrendered in October 1691.
 The Treaty of Limerick ended the war in Ireland.

 From 1704 all members of the Irish parliament and all holders of office had to be members of the Church of Ireland.
 (This Act excluded Presbyterians as well as Catholics.
 As a result, many Presbyterians left Ireland for North America during the 18th century).